AndresaCampos/resume/resume.md

 ## Professional Summary

 Doctoral candidate at Carnegie Mellon University doing research in observational cosmology.
-Experienced in analyzing complex data sets from astrophysical systems, such as gravitational lenses, using machine learning and Bayesian statistical techniques.
+Experienced in analyzing complex data sets from astrophysical systems using machine learning and Bayesian statistical techniques.

-* 5 years of professional work and research experience using Python.
+5 years of professional work and research experience using Python.
-* 3 years of experience with public clouds (AWS, GCP) and related technologies (Docker, `boto3`).
-* Deep understanding of the TCP/IP networking stack.

 ## Work Experience

 ### [Dark Energy Survey](https://www.darkenergysurvey.org/collaboration-and-sponsors/), USA | Analysis Team Lead

 * Weak Lensing Redshift Distributions | 10/2021 - Present
-  * Leading a team of 5+ scientists analyzing data of the largest sample of galaxies observed so far, about 300 million galaxies.
+  * Leading a team of 5+ scientists analyzing data of about 300 million galaxies.
-  * Designed and implemented a pipeline that uses unsupervised learning and bayesian inference to estimate the redshifts of galaxies.
+  * Designed and implemented a pipeline that uses unsupervised learning and bayesian inference to estimate the redshift of galaxies.
   * Rewarded with exclusive data access rights and co-authored over 30 publications.

 * Samplers and Tensions | 10/2019 - 09/2021
-  * Co-Lead a team of 8 scientists developing and testing techniques to properly combine data from different surveys to maximize constraints on cosmological parameters.
+  * Co-Lead a team of 8 scientists assessing how to properly combine data from different surveys to maximize constraints on cosmological parameters.
-  * Generated simulated data to assess efficiency of statistical metrics in identifying inconsistencies amongst measurements of cosmological parameters by different experiments.
+  * Generated simulated data to evaluate the efficiency of statistical metrics in identifying inconsistencies amongst measurements of cosmological parameters by different experiments.
-  * Recommended the Dark Energy Survey Year 3 analysis strategy based on our results: [Assessing tension metrics with dark energy survey and Planck data.](https://doi.org/10.1093/mnras/stab1670) .
+  * Recommended the Dark Energy Survey Year 3 analysis strategy and published results.

 ### Carnegie Mellon University, USA | Doctoral Researcher | 09/2018 - Present